Released On 25th Mar 2021

 4. The Australian Business Number (ABN)

-When importing into Australian businesses, the importer of record will need to be a registered business entity and have an Australian Business Number (ABN).
+Many people ask us what the Australian EORI number is, but when importing into Australian businesses, the importer of record will need to be a registered business entity and have an Australian Business Number (ABN).
 It’s very similar to the European EORI number and is key for Goods and Services Tax (GST) purposes.

-5. Duties, Taxes and Import Declarations
+5. Australian Import Duties, Taxes and Import Declarations

 All goods imported into Australia are liable for duties and taxes.
 There are very few exceptions unless the goods have a value of or equal to AUD $1,000 or less.